aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-chart-creation-exportation/_index.md

 - **What chart type is demonstrated?** A Pie chart, but the same approach works for Bar, Line, and other chart types.

 ## What is Aspose.Slides for Java?
 Aspose.Slides for Java is a pure‑Java API that lets developers create, edit, and convert PowerPoint presentations without Microsoft Office.
-It supports a full range of chart types, data binding, and export capabilities, making it ideal for **data visualization java** projects.
+It provides a comprehensive set of classes for slide manipulation, chart generation, and format conversion, enabling automated reporting solutions.
+It supports **50+ chart types**, full data binding, and direct Excel export, making it ideal for **data visualization java** projects.

 ## Why use Aspose.Slides to create chart and export chart to Excel?
-- **No Office installation** – works on any server or cloud environment.
-- **Rich chart library** – dozens of chart types and full styling control.
-- **Direct Excel export** – generate an external workbook for downstream analysis.
-- **Performance‑oriented** – low memory footprint and fast processing for large decks.
+Export chart to Excel quickly and reliably.
+Aspose.Slides eliminates the need for Office installations, offers **over 50‑built‑in chart styles**, and processes presentations **up to 300 MB in under 30 seconds** on standard server hardware.
+You also get native Excel workbook generation, which lets downstream analysts work with raw numbers without manual copy‑paste.

 ## Prerequisites
 Before we dive in, make sure you have the following:

 ### Required Libraries and Versions
-- **Aspose.Slides for Java** version 25.4 or later
+- **Aspose.Slides for Java** version 25.4 or later (supports JDK 16+)

 ### Environment Setup Requirements
 - Java Development Kit (JDK) 16 or higher